cdsapkota/module4_miniproject/README.md

+# Run main.py file.

 This repository contains the mini project for module4.

 The app allows the following operations: